Updated January 20, 2020.

 Some life insurance companies are mutually owned.
 This means the company doesn’t have to consider shareholder interests when making decisions.
 The shareholders are the policyholders.
 Insurers that are mutual companies are really only concerned with what is best for policyholders.
 When mutual companies do well, they pay dividends to policyholders.

-There are some advantages to choosing a mutually owned company.
+There are some advantages to choosing a mutually owned insurance company.
 However, if a company is privately owned, it’s not necessarily a red flag.
 It just means that the company operates differently.
-This information is important to understand because it can help you decide how you want to proceed with a company.
+This information is important to understand because it can help you decide how you want to proceed with an insurance company.

 If you’re working with a life insurance agency or quote service, you need to understand how they operate.
 Do they sell client information to all their clients or do they keep your information confidential?
 You should also understand how life insurance agents are paid.
 Are they salaried or commissioned?
-If they’re paid commission, you may be upsold or not be told all of your policy options.
+If they’re paid commission, you may be upsold on an insurance policy or not be told all of your coverage options.

 Again, these things aren’t necessarily red flags if they’re the only negative aspect of an agency that you can find.
 Rather, realize that you may need to proceed with caution while working with this company.